ion-cloud/ion-cloud/README.md

 gnats.populate(); //now we populate them all at once (you can pass a ms defer timer) gnats.process(); //since we're not using IonCloud we'll allow Ion to handle the animation
 ```
+An fountain example that shows how `windStatic` may be used is available [here](https://codepen.io/NathanielInman/pen/LEbpye).
+An waterfall example may be seen [here](https://codepen.io/NathanielInman/pen/yyVYXe).

 ## IonCloud Setup
 Setting up ion cloud is pretty simple: